-- 25 The terrestrial resources of Greers Ferry Lake may have potential minor impacts from the - 26 implementation of the No Action Alternative.
-Under the No Action Alternative, PRA would be - 43.6 miles (14.2% of total available shoreline), LDA 21.7 miles (7.1%), PSA total 236.3 miles - 28 (77.1%), while 4.8 miles, representing 1.6%, are allocated as PAA.
-Based on the current - 29 allocations, the potential exists for continued degradation of watershed vegetation due to potential - 30 increased development and subsequent permitted vegetation removal and mowing activities.
-This - 31 would result in negative effects to wildlife due to potential removal of trees and understory - 32 vegetation (with the highest potential adjacent to the LDA allocated lands), thus altering food - 33 sources and migratory patterns of insects, birds and mammal species. - 34
+The terrestrial resources of Greers Ferry Lake may have potential minor impacts from the implementation of the No Action Alternative.
+Under the No Action Alternative, PRA would be 43.6 miles (14.2% of total available shoreline), LDA 21.7 miles (7.1%), PSA total 236.3 miles (77.1%), while 4.8 miles, representing 1.6%, are allocated as PAA.
+Based on the current allocations, the potential exists for continued degradation of watershed vegetation due to potential increased development and subsequent permitted vegetation removal and mowing activities.
+This would result in negative effects to wildlife due to potential removal of trees and understory vegetation (with the highest potential adjacent to the LDA allocated lands), thus altering food sources and migratory patterns of insects, birds and mammal species.

-- 36 Implementation of the Preferred Alternative is more similar to the Conservative Alternative than - the No Action Alternative in terms of potential effects to the terrestrial resources and land use - patterns.
-A proposed 0.3 mile increase in LDA lands would result in 22.0 miles (7.2%) of - available shoreline being potentially available for limited vegetation modification.
-This amount - 40 of LDA land would likely have negligible effects on wildlife species and activity due to the - 41 primary impact on vegetation being meandering path permits.
-In spite of this increase in LDA - 42 allocation, the majority of natural shoreline vegetation (255.7 miles) would remain in PSA. - 43 Suitable habitat for wildlife would still be abundant under this alternative.
+Implementation of the Preferred Alternative is more similar to the Conservative Alternative than the No Action Alternative in terms of potential effects to the terrestrial resources and land use patterns.
+A proposed 0.3 mile increase in LDA lands would result in 22.0 miles (7.2%) of available shoreline being potentially available for limited development (i.e. dock modifications and/or path permits).
+This amount of LDA land would likely have negligible effects on wildlife species and activity due to the primary impact on vegetation being meandering path permits.
+In spite of this increase in LDA allocation, the majority of natural shoreline vegetation (255.7 miles)